FoilPHP/Foil/docs/DATA/HELPERS.md

 echo $this->e('a_var_with_html'); // echo &lt;strong&gt;I am &quot;bold&quot;&lt;/strong&gt;
 ```

 Note that the encode routine applied is the same Foil uses when autoescape is turned on, that is capable to encode strings and also arrays containing strings.
+It is based on [AuraPhp/HTML](https://github.com/auraphp/Aura.Html) library.

 For example: